Accounts receivable: It’s simple until it’s not.

 3. Choose a payment automation platform.

-Payment automation software will allow you to start accepting electronic payments via credit card, EFT payments, ACH payments, and e-transfers, etc. Bonus if you can make it easy for customers to send payments in multiple currencies.
+Payment automation software will allow you to start accepting different online payment options.
+This includes payments via credit card, EFT payments, ACH payments, and e-transfers, etc. Bonus if you can make it easy for customers to send payments in multiple currencies.

 4. Integrate your accounts receivable automation platform with your accounting platform.

 Eliminate manual data entry with auto-reconciliation.
 Your accounts receivable software should “talk to” your accounting software through an API, so that your financial records are updated automatically when you receive a payment.
-This is one of the most important time-saving measures of accounts receivable automation.
+This automation is one of the most important time-saving measures in accounts receivable software.

 5. Set up a pre-authorized debit (PAD) agreement for recurring payments.

-If some of your customers are paying you the same amount on a monthly basis, see if they would be amenable to automating them with a PAD agreement.
+If some of your customers are paying you the same amount on a monthly basis, instead of sending them recurring invoices, see if they would be amenable to automating them with a PAD agreement.

-A PAD agreement may be set up within an accounts receivable automation platform that allows you to track and receive payments online.
+A PAD agreement may be set up within an accounts receivable software that allows you to track and receive payments online.
 When the customer signs the agreement, payments will be taken from their bank account automatically according to your payment terms.
-This is a big step in reducing bad debt from outstanding payments.
+This is a big step in reducing bad debt from outstanding payments, as well as getting faster payments.

 6. Send your customers a clear invoice with automated follow ups.